-- Recent studies have found that taking aspirin each day reduces the risk of developing colorectal cancer.
+- Several studies have found that taking aspirin each day reduces the risk of developing colorectal cancer.

 Further reading & references

-- Early colon cancer, ESMO Clinical Practice Guidelines for diagnosis, treatment and follow-up (2013)
+- Early colon cancer, ESMO Clinical Practice Guidelines for diagnosis, treatment and follow-up; European Society for Medical Oncology (2013)

-- Familial risk-colorectal cancer, ESMO Clinical Practice Guidelines (2013)
+- Familial risk-colorectal cancer: ESMO Clinical Practice Guidelines; European Society of Medical Oncology (2013)

-- Rectal cancer, ESMO Clinical Practice Guidelines for diagnosis, treatment and follow-up (2013)
+- Rectal cancer: ESMO Clinical Practice Guidelines for diagnosis, treatment and follow-up; European Society for Medical Oncology (2013)

-- Colon and Rectal Cancer, National Cancer Institute (US)
+- Colon and Rectal Cancer; National Cancer Institute (USA)

 - Weitz J, Koch M, Debus J, et al; Colorectal cancer.
 Lancet.
 2005 Jan 8-14;365(9454):153-65.

-- Computed tomographic colonography (virtual colonoscopy), NICE Interventional Procedure Guideline (2005)
+- Computed tomographic colonography (virtual colonoscopy); NICE Interventional Procedure Guideline, June 2005

-- Preoperative high dose rate brachytherapy for rectal cancer, NICE Interventional Procedure Guideline (2006)
+- Preoperative high dose rate brachytherapy for rectal cancer; NICE Interventional Procedure Guideline, December 2006

-- Selective internal radiation therapy for colorectal metastases of the liver, NICE (2011)
+- Selective internal radiation therapy for colorectal metastases of the liver; NICE Interventional Procedure Guideline, July 2011

 - Burn J, Gerdes AM, Macrae F, et al; Long-term effect of aspirin on cancer risk in carriers of hereditary colorectal Lancet.
 2011 Oct 27.